 Rural industrial activities can be divided into the following three categories:

-This classification can be carried out on the basis of the following criteria: Location; ownership; labour source and organization; complexity of technology used; scale of production; regularity of production ; form of organization; flexibility of energy source and use.
+This classification can be carried out on the basis of the following criteria: Location; ownership; labour source and organization; the complexity of the technology used; the scale of production; regularity of production; a form of organization; flexibility of energy source and use.

-Cottage industry is a concentrated form of small scale industry that can be started with very low investments.
-Cottage industry is generally unorganized and the production of goods takes place in the houses of labourers using conventional methods.
+The cottage industry is a concentrated form of small-scale industry that can be started with very low investments.
+The cottage industry is generally unorganized and the production of goods takes place in the houses of labourers using conventional methods.
 The cottage industry has its origin in rural areas where unemployment and underemployment are prevalent.
 It helps the Indian economy by involving the other unemployed workforce of rural areas.

 To work towards the development of Cottage and small scale industries, the government of India has set up numerous agencies like Khadi and Village Industries Commission, All India Handicrafts Board, AH India-Handloom Board, and Central Silk Board, etc. To provide service and support to cottage industries at district level the government has set up District industries centres.
 In a nutshell, Cottage industry brings in the economic development of any local geographical area and gradually the nation as a whole and hence it is important to support and encourage its existence.

 Small Scale Industries and Cottage Industries- Comparison